Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-8.md

 Because `Eq` is defined in terms of each other, we can stop right here.
 `Eq` is fulfilled, because it can figure out the definition for `/=`.

-Here\'s how show would be written by hand:
+Here's how show would be written by hand:

 ```hs
 instance Show TrafficLight where